FC Augsburg: Formation

-Early years: 1969 to 1974
+Early years (1969–1974)

 After the formation of the club in 1969, the side was to spend most of its time in tier-two and three leagues, the Bayernliga, Regionalliga Süd and the 2.
 Bundesliga.
 The new side, despite now concentrating Augsburg's football forces, was no instant success.
 A fourth-place finish in the league and dwindling supporter numbers proved that the new merger side had not yet been accepted in the city.
 The following season, FCA finished one place better in the league but, with an average support of 300 spectators per game, the club found it difficult to retain its top players.
 The 1971–72 season saw further decline, an eighth-place finish, but from there the team improved, winning the league the following year and returning professional football to the town.
 By then, the club had found acceptance in the town and, in the final game of the season, 15,000 spectators had turned up to celebrate the Bayernliga championship.

 The 1973–74 season saw the return of one of Augsburg's greatest football talents to the city, and the FCA—former German international Helmut Haller had returned to the club after 11 years in Italy playing for Bologna and Juventus.
 FCA paid DM 44,000 for the transfer of Haller.

 FCA became an instant success in the Regionalliga, drawing an average crowd of over 22,000 for its home matches.
 When the club traveled to Munich to meet 1860 Munich in the then-new Olympic Stadium, 80,000 flocked to the game, starting what remains today as a fierce rivalry between the two clubs.
 FCA dominated the season, eventually winning the league title as a freshly promoted team.
-The mood in Augsburg was one of excitement and the newspapers spoke of the atmosphere in the stadium as of "Augsburg, the Napoli of Germany."
+The mood in Augsburg was one of excitement, and the newspapers spoke of the atmosphere in the stadium as of "Augsburg, the Napoli of Germany."

 Augsburg qualified for the promotion round for the Bundesliga through its league title, where it met four other teams to determine the one available spot in the first division.
 FCA gave away easy points at home, drawing three times in four games.
 Away, the team lost only once, against Rot-Weiß Oberhausen, but nevertheless came only second, one point behind Tennis Borussia Berlin, who earned promotion.
 Nevertheless, FCA had qualified for the southern division of the new 2.
 Bundesliga through its league title.